-About the time of his father's death in 1902, George Stich was 19 years old and attending the University of Notre Dame in South Bend, Indiana.
-He had parts in theatrical productions at Notre Dame.
-James O'Neill, a Notre Dame alum, saw Stich in one of those plays and suggested Stich pursue acting as career.
-Stich went to Chicago and became part of George Whittier's repertory theater company.
-When Stich decided he wanted to focus on musical comedy, he convinced the manager of a musical comedy production to take him on as an actor and jack-of-all-trades for the company.
+James O'Neill, a Notre Dame alum, had seen Stich in one of the theatrical productions at Notre Dame and suggested Stich pursue acting as career.
+Stich became part of George Whittier's repertory theater company in Chicago.
+When Stich decided he wanted to focus on musical comedy, he convinced the manager of a musical comedy production to take him on as an actor and jack-of-all-trades for the company.36

-According to a La Crosse newspaper columnist, Stich adopted the stage name of Ford Sterling because Sterling, Illinois, was the birthplace of his mother.
+According to a La Crosse newspaper columnist, Stich adopted the stage name of Ford Sterling because Sterling, Illinois, was the birthplace of his mother.37